tanerijun/vitaneri-v3/src/pages/about.md

 ## My Skills

+The tech field is always evolving, new techs come out all the time.
+I strive to keep myself up to date, having at least a high level understanding of the techs.
+These are the skills and techs I'm most confident with:

 | Domain                      | Skills                                                                                                     |
 | --------------------------- | ---------------------------------------------------------------------------------------------------------- |
 | **_Languages_**             | English, Chinese, Indonesian (All fluent)                                                                  |